nullgemm/razorbeard/making.md

 # Razorbeard Widgets
 This file serves as a simple report of the latest developments in the native widget toolkits of macOS, Windows and Linux, namely WinUI, Cocoa, and GTK+.
+All these native controls are expressed here in terms of elementary components: this helped indentifying what widgets to provide in Razorbeard.

 GTK+ was chosen over Qt as the unix-world sample in this document because, in my humble opinion, the latter is broader in scope and does not qualify